clearclar/CC-cropclass/README.md

 As cotton is one of the main cash crops in the world, supplying about 79% of global 23 natural fibers (Xun et al., 2021; Wang et al. 2021), an

 ## Methods
-Within Google Earth Engine,
+Within Google Earth Engine, the xy product was used to identify crop types in 2019 in a small area of interest intersecting Missouri, United States.
+This area contains cotton as well as other agricultural fields, with the total area of cotton fields staying relatively constant since 2001.
+A simple trend analysis revealed a decrease by 1.8 km^2 over the xy km^2 area of interest.

 ## Results
-Training and validation accuracy of the classifier that did not include Sentinel-1 data was slightly better () than that of the classifier that included the microwave data.
+Training and validation accuracy of the classifier that did not include Sentinel-1 data was slightly better () than that of the classifier that included the microwave data (), although cotton fields exhibited cotton spectral properties different to those of non-cotton fields.